 Not the worst way to get wants and needs met, huh?

 Are you a future marketer?
 Great!
 Then, it can be a good start for your career: you’ll get a portfolio and build a professional network for the future.

 Are you training to be anybody but marketers?
 Awesome!
-Then, article writing for marketing can become a fair way to earn some extra cash.
-Over half of businesses (53%) invest in content marketing, and all they need writers that would generate comprehensive content for their marketing needs.
+Then, writing educational content for marketing can become a fair way to earn some extra cash.
+Over 80% of businesses invest in content marketing, and all they need writers that would generate comprehensive content for their marketing needs.

 You’ve got the hint, right?

 This guide is here to help you learn the basics of article writing for marketing.
-Check it to know how to write an article and what article format to choose for a target audience to get interested and take desired actions.
+Check it to know how to write educational content and what article format to choose for a target audience to get interested and take desired actions.